gene-git/ssl-mgr/README.rst

 sensible and be as automated as is feasible.
 A good tool does things correctly and makes it as easy and simple as it can be; but no simpler.

-In practical terms, there are really only 2 commands that are needed with *sslm-mgr*:
+In practical terms, there are only 2 commands that are needed with *sslm-mgr*:

  * **renew** - creates the new certificate(s) in *next* : current ones remain in *curr*.

  * **roll** - moves *next* to become the new *curr*.

 Once things are set up these can be run out of cron - renew, then wait, then roll.
 Clean and simple.
+Strictly rolling certs is only needed when they are advertized via DNS (say) and rolling provides the way for both old and new keys to be made available for some period while DNS servers update.
+Then the last step is to advertize the new certs only.
+Changing to new certs without rolling can be a problem if some DNS servers still have the old certs.

+While there are lots of other options, the *-s* status option offers a convenient view of all managed certificates along with their expiration and time remaining before renewal.
+The *sslm-info* command provides a convenient way to display information about certs (or chains of certs) CSRs etc.

 N.B.
 DNSSEC is required for DANE otherwise it is not necessary.
 However, I do recommend using DNSSEC.
-I have also made available the tool I use to manage it [#dnstool]_
+I have also made available the tool I use to manage it [#dnstool]_.

+DANE can use either self-signed certs or known CA signed certs. *ssl-mgr* makes it straightforwaard to make self-signed certs as well.

-There is a PDF version in the Docs directory if that is easier to read.
+For convenience, there is a PDF version of this document in the Docs directory.

 Key Features
 ============

- * Handles new and renew certificates
+ * Handles creating new and renewing certificates
- * Generates key pairs and CSR to provide maximum control
+ * Generates key pairs and Certificate Signing Request, CSR, to provide maximum control
- * Supports http-01 and dns-01 acme challenge
+ * Supports http-01 and dns-01 acme challenges
- * Outputs DNS files for acme DNS-01 authentication as well as TLSA.
+ * Outputs DNS files for acme DNS-01 authentication as well as optioanal DANE TLSA files.
-   These files are included by the zone file to make updates straightforward.
+   These files are to be included by the apex domain zone file.
+This makes updates straightforward.
- * Uses certbot in manual mode to handle communication with letsencrypt, tracking it's accounts etc.
+ * Uses certbot in manual mode to handle communication with letsencrypt, account tracking etc.
- * Processes multiple domains, each can have multiple certs for different purposes if so desired.
+ * Processes multiple domains, where each domain each can have multiple certs for different purposes.

 New / Interesting